ChaturvediSulabh/app-docker-ecs-cfn/README.md

 ## What could be done better ?
 - Ideally, KUBERNETES - create k8 cluster on kubernetes using Kops (I prefer, you may fell free to use the one you may want to).
 Deploy to Kubernetes cluster using CI/CD pipeline.
 Expose your pod using LoadBalancer service which is accessed from Route53/DNS Recordset in your hosted zone.
 - Why ?
 Because, No vendor lock-in, More than just Container Orchestration.

+## Add-Ons or call it extras (out-of-scope - Free)
+- go-simple-webserver is a minimalist webserver (app) written in go
+- Dockerfile - Dockerize the app and create the minimal size image of our app.
+- **Next -> push this to Docker and update infrastructure.json to use your image instead of nginx**